danisan15/socialNetwork/README.md

 ---

-In order to see this app running, you need to use to clone this repository, you can clone it by typing this in the cmd:
+In order to see this app running, you need to clone this repository, you can clone it by typing this in the cmd:

 > git clone https://github.com/danisan15/socialNetwork